 - 1. All linear dimensions are in millimeters.
 Any dimensions in parenthesis are for reference only.
-Dimensioning and tolerancing per ASME Y14.5M.2.
-This drawing is subject to change without notice.
+Dimensioning and tolerancing per ASME Y14.5M. - 2.
+This drawing is subject to change without notice. - 3.
+The package thermal pad must be soldered to the printed circuit board for thermal and mechanical performance. - 4.
+Optical package with clear mold compound.